 Everybody wins with IPS

 People hired through IPS gain access to meaningful employment.
 Meanwhile, businesses gain productive and qualified employees, a more diverse workforce, and the support of vocational services.
 The community gains more residents who are confident, contributing members of society.
-Select an option below to learn why IPS is a win-win for everyone.
+Learn why IPS is a win-win for everyone.

 Bring IPS to your community

 IPS is expanding across Wisconsin.
 The state IPS team makes implementing the IPS model easy.
 They guide tribal nations and counties through every step of the process.

 Wisconsin IPS is a collaboration of the Department of Health Services, the Department of Workforce Development, and UW-Madison.